 - The disconnection or removal of an electrical system or part of an electrical system.

 All work carried out on any electrical equipment must be done by a competent person.
-A competent person is defined as a person who has the necessary skills, knowledge, and experience to carry out the work safely and to the required standard.
+A competent person has the necessary skills, knowledge, and experience to carry out the work safely and to the required standard.

 Importance Of Electrical Safety

 Electrical safety is of utmost importance as it plays a critical role in ensuring the safety and well-being of individuals and the community.
 Electrical hazards can lead to severe injuries and even death, prevalent in residential and commercial settings.
 According to the Electrical Safety Foundation International (ESFI), electrical hazards are responsible for an average of 400 electrocutions, 4,400 injuries, and over $1 billion in property damage annually in the United States alone.

 Following electrical safety guidelines and procedures can prevent accidents, which helps protect people, property, and the environment.
 Electrical safety measures also help minimize the risk of fires, explosions, and other potential hazards resulting from electrical malfunctions.